cqfn/patternika/README.md

 To build the project in IntelliJ IDEA and to run static checks and tests, you need to import the Gradle script into IntellIJ IDEA:

-1. Open the "build.gradle" Gradle script file ("File | Open...").
+1. Open the "build.gradle" Gradle script file `File > Open`.
-1. In the dialog that will appear, select "Open as Project".
+1. In the dialog that will appear, select `Open as Project`.
 1. The project will open in IntelliJ IDEA.
-1. Double-click the "build.gradle" file in the Project panel.
+1. Double-click the `build.gradle` file in the Project panel.
-1. Open the Gradle panel ("View | Tool Windows | Gradle").
+1. Open the Gradle panel `View > Tool Windows > Gradle`.
 1. The Gradle panel will appear at the right.
-1. Click "Reimport Gradle Project" in the Gradle panel.
+1. Click `Reimport Gradle Project` in the Gradle panel.
 1. Gradle will download all dependencies.
 1. Now you can run build tasks in the Gradle panel.
-1. For example, to build the project, select "Tasks | build | build".
+1. For example, to build the project, select `Tasks > build > build`.

 ### Command line